Minnesota EBT Deposit Schedule for 2025

 How to Check Your EBT Deposit Status in Minnesota

-• Call the toll-free EBT customer service line at 888-997-2227.
-The automated system provides balance information after you enter your card number and PIN.
-Live agents are also available to help in multiple languages if you need further assistance with your account.
+• Call the toll-free EBT customer service line at 1-888-997-2227.
+The automated system will state your current SNAP and cash balances after you enter your card number and PIN.

 Download the app